 \section{Asymptotically holomorphic and almost contact forms}

 We now introduce a general notion of an {\em almost contact form} along a closed subset $M$ in a complex manifold $X$ (see Definition \ref{def:almostcontact}).
 This is necessary since we shall be applying coordinate changes which are asymptotically holomorphic on $M$, but not necessarily holomorphic.
-For simplicity we discuss scalar valued forms, although the same notions apply to differential forms with values in any holomorphic line bundle on $X$.
-However, Lemma \ref{lem:pullback} and Corollary \ref{cor:almostcontact} only apply to scalar valued forms and will be used locally.
+For simplicity we discuss scalar-valued forms, although the same notions apply to differential forms with values in any holomorphic line bundle on $X$.
+However, Lemma \ref{lem:pullback} and Corollary \ref{cor:almostcontact} only apply to scalar-valued forms and will be used locally.

 A smooth differential $m$-form $\alpha$ on a complex manifold $X$ decomposes uniquely as the sum $\alpha=\sum_{p+q=m} \alpha^{p,q}$ of its $(p,q)$-homogeneous parts.
 In local holomorphic coordinates $z=(z_1,\ldots,z_n)$ on $X$ we have